govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 order: 6
 ---

+### Choose relevant and clear images

+Use words rather than images.
+Only use images that usefully add to the text content.

-- Make sure there is sufficient contrast between any text and the background.
+Make sure there is sufficient contrast between any text and the background in images.
-- Use dot, dashes and patterns in graphs in addition to colour to show the difference between data.

 ### All images need alt text